fieldtrip/website/faq/reading_is_slow_can_i_write_my_raw_data_to_a_more_efficient_file_format.md

 ---
 layout: default
-tags: faq preprocessing dataformat raw
+tags: [faq, preprocessing, dataformat, raw]
 ---

 # Reading is slow, can I write my raw data to a more efficient file format?